loganihrishi/Healthcare-Management-System/README.md

    this design pattern will also ensure that the state of the window remains consistent across all the components.

+3. If I had more time, I would revisit the relationships between the classes in my graphical user interface.
+   Currently, these relationships violate the Liskov substitution principle.
+Rather than having these classes extend the main class, I would instead keep a private field of StartApplicationGUI in the classes that currently extend it.
+   This would allow me to improve the design and ensure that all subclasses can be used interchangeably with the superclass without introducing unexpected behavior.

-3. I also realized that I can incorporate the iterator design pattern in the AppointmentList class as it holds a collection of appointments.
+4. I also realized that I can incorporate the iterator design pattern in the AppointmentList class as it holds a collection of appointments.
 If I implemented the iterator pattern, it would prevent calls to getAppointments() method, which would consume less memory and make program more efficient.
 Also, this would give me freedom to choose any type of suitable collection data structure (LinkedHashSet or HashSet) without breaking the code.

-4. After careful consideration, I believe that the classes in the model package are currently in good shape, and they do not require any refactoring at the moment.
+5. After careful consideration, I believe that the classes in the model package are currently in good shape, and they do not require any refactoring at the moment.
 I have ensured that these classes follow good coding practices and adhere to the SOLID principles, which has resulted in a clean and maintainable codebase.
    As such, I will focus my efforts on improving the UI components, which require more attention.